Why are branding campaigns often difficult to track?

 Branding campaigns are marketing campaigns designed to continuously educate an audience about the value of a brand or product.
 The idea is that, after seeing the brand so many times, when it’s time to make a purchasing decision, you’d end up going with the brand that you know or recognize.

-Before we get into the specifics on how to track your brand awareness campaigns, let’s take a look at the steps for creating a branding campaign.
-At the end of the day, being able to track how successful a branding campaign is may lie in how you approach the branding campaign.
+Before we get into the specifics of tracking your brand awareness campaigns, let’s take a look at the steps for creating a branding campaign.
+At the end of the day, tracking how successful a branding campaign is may lie in how you approach the branding campaign.

 There are five main aspects of a branding campaign strategy: